By Michael Frankland, Business Consultant – Factory Automation, Pivot Search

 Solomon 3D are not alone in the world of AI enabled vision solutions for bin picking applications, with competitors like Photoneo and OMRON offering similar solutions.

-OMRON are a one-stop shop, which can provide the robot, vision system, end of arm tooling, and software.
-Their vision systems use AI to self-program their robots live, so they can adapt to objects that differ in size, shape and weight.
+Omron are a one-stop shop, which can provide the robot, vision system, end of arm tooling, and software.
+Its vision systems use AI to self-program the robots live, so they can adapt to objects that differ in size, shape and weight.

 If you get the chance, have a look at how they showcase this technology.
 I found watching robots playing table tennis is very entertaining.